Skip to main content

 API_214400Withdrawal message.portfolioId mismatches the path param

-API_215400Portfolio has no vault on the recipient’s chain
+API_215400Portfolio has no smart account on the recipient’s chain

 API_216400Withdrawal authorization expired (past message.expiresAt)